-In her TED Talk "The Danger Of The Single Story," novelist Chimamanda Adichie stresses that if we've only made our eyes and ears available to one single "story" of another person or place, we limit ourselves to an incomplete picture of that person or place and, thus, create a limited and harmful view in our minds.
+In her TED Talk "The Danger Of The Single Story," novelist Chimamanda Adichie stresses that if we've only made our eyes and ears available to one single "story" of another person or place, we limit ourselves to an incomplete picture of that person or place and, because of this, create a limited and harmful view in our minds.

 "All of these stories make me who I am, but to insist on ONLY these negative stories is flatten my experience and to overlook the many other stories that formed me.
 The single story creates stereotypes, and the problem with stereotypes is no that they are untrue but that they are incomplete."

-Allowing yourself to view a personal single story will hold you back, limit your goals, and threaten your desire to self-improve.
-So in the same way you'd gain knowledge and a more well-rounded view in order to avoid having single story of someone else, be sure you're reminding yourself of all of the achievements, struggles, virtues, vices, and many different stories that make you YOU.
+Reinforcing a personal single story to and of yourself will hold you back, limit your goals, and threaten your desire to self-improve.
+So, in the same way you'd gain knowledge and a more well-rounded view in order to avoid having a single story of someone else, be sure you're reminding yourself of all of the achievements, struggles, virtues, vices, and many different stories that make you YOU.

 If you have not seen this TED Talk, I STRONGLY encourage you to follow the link at this article's start.
-And, if you're struggling with seeing a "single story" of yourself, feel free to read through my article, "It's Never To Late To Start Over," which touches upon similar topics of self-improvement and not letting a singular point or individual negative situations in your life define you.
+And, if you're struggling with a single story of yourself, feel free to read through my article "It's Never Too Late To Start Over" which touches on similar topics of self-improvement and not letting a singular point or individual negative situations in your life define you.